 The age-old question for digital camera owners should they invest in a “full frame” or “crop sensor” camera?
 There are many differences between the two including pricing, lighting, the field of view, and what lenses will work best.

 This article will help you better understand everything you need to know about crop sensor vs full frame cameras to help you make the best buying decision for your next gear upgrade.
-Let’s explore which works best for your photography needs.
+Let’s explore which works best for your

 Sensors were developed for digital cameras as a film replacement.
 They use light entering through your camera lens to develop a digital image.
 Essentially they are made out of wafers of silicon as a base for their advanced circuit system.
 Interestingly, the process is a bit the same as those used in a darkroom to develop film.